-The Parthenon frieze is a marble sculpture which adorned the upper part of the Parthenon temple.
+The Parthenon frieze is a marble sculpture that adorned the upper part of the Parthenon temple.
 It was constructed between c.
 443 and 437 BC, most likely under the supervision of the Greek sculptor, Pheidias.
 The original frieze measures 160 meters in length but only about 80% of it survives today.
 The rest 20% was destroyed during the Venetian bombardments.
 Today, a majority of the sculpture is displayed at the British Museum and another major part is displayed at the Acropolis Museum.
 While other parts of the frieze are displayed at various other museums.
+In the below text we have compiled the history, interpretations and facts about the Parthenon frieze.

 Let us explore the Parthenon frieze- History| Interpretions| Facts